New product launch: 10 steps to a successful release

 Step 9: Prepare to launch

-- Set up tracking and analytics on your website and email lists so you can monitor traffic and engagement
+- Set up tracking systems: Install analytics on your website and email lists to monitor traffic and engagement

 Step 10: Execute and evaluate your launch

-Review your metrics to see what worked, what did not, and what you could improve next time.
+Examine your metrics to see what worked, what didn’t, and what you could improve next time.
+Your KPIs reveal success in areas like sales volumes and website conversion rates.

 Make data-driven adjustments if necessary

-If you are not selling out in week one, be patient.
+Give your launch time before you expect to sell out.
 Make changes to your sales or marketing strategy only when you have data to support them.

 Protect your intellectual property